 Pointing device

 Description Specifies the pointing device connected to the EVS server, and initializes it.
+Currently, only tablets are supported as pointing devices.
 If the tablet is not properly calibrated, this function will reinitialize it.
-If you use the touch screen, it must always be connected to RS422 port #6 of the server, and defined as such in the Channels tab, Port settings.

-Values Tablet / Touch Screen

-Default value Tablet
+Value Tablet

 VGA & Remote sync